-In this article, we will discuss all about hair receding.
+In this article, we will discuss all about receding hairline.
 What are the reasons for hair receding?
-How do males and females get effected by this? many other remedies and treatments about it.
-We will cover the given below topics in this article about hair receding:
+How do males and females get affected by this?
+What are the remedies and treatments for hairline receding?
+We will cover the below topics in this article about hairline receding:

 - What exactly is hairline receding?

 - Common causes of receding hairline in males.

 - Prevention’s against hairline receding | Natural remedies.

 - Can medications stop hair loss?